bluvibytes/zone-of-distrust/docs/threat-model.md

 - "Break-glass" kill switch for token issuance with safe-halt capability
 - L6 monitoring of signing operations and token issuance patterns

-**Why this matters:** This is why "CA integrity" is a trust assumption, not a guarantee.
-The architecture limits damage through short TTLs and behavioral monitoring, but cannot fully defend against signing key compromise.
+**Why this matters:** This is an attacker position against the underlying trust fabric.
+It violates Assumption 2 (CA Integrity).
+The architecture limits the replay window and increases detectability through short TTLs and behavioral monitoring, but cannot fully defend against signing key compromise.

 ---